Atan-D-RP4/Final-Year-Project/README.md

 - Researching the use of ML models, in contexts outside of their typical use case.
 Like using Time-Series Forecasting models on System and Network logs to identify anomalies and intrusions, or in Genetic Sequencing domains, to map gene sequences to biological features and predicting mutations and their effects.
-- An sophisticated Meeting summarizer facilitated by modern LLM technologies.
+- A sophisticated Meeting summarizer facilitated by modern LLM technologies.